What is Crown Jewel Defense?

-- The friendly third party to whom the valuable assets are sold is known as a white knight.
-Since the target company becomes less attractive it might eventually compel the purchasing company to withdraw the bid.
+- The friendly third party to whom the valuable assets are sold is known as a white knightWhite KnightA white knight is a friendly investor who acquires the company with the help of the company's board of directors or top-level management at a fair price so that the company can be protected from a hostile takeover attempt by another potential buyer or from bankruptcy..
+Since the target company becomes less attractive, it might eventually compel the purchasing company to withdraw the bid.

-- When this hostile bidder cancels its bid then the target company again purchases back these assets from the friendly third party at a predetermined price.
-So a crown jewels defense does not necessarily always destroy the target company.
+- When this hostile bidder cancels its bid, then the target company again purchases back these assets from the friendly third party at a predetermined price.
+So this type of defense strategy does not necessarily always destroy the target company.

 What are Crown Jewels?

-The most valuable units of a corporation based on characteristics like profitability, asset value and prospects are known as Crown Jewels.
+The most valuable units of a corporation based on characteristics like profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
+It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
+It aids investors in analyzing the company's performance., asset value, and prospects are known as Crown Jewels.
 The crown jewels may also include the line of business that produces the most popular items that a company sells or a department which has all the intellectual property for a particular project that may have great value in the future after the completion of the project.
 Crown Jewels of a corporation are protected and guarded heavily and allow certain people to access the trade secrets and the proprietary information since the crown jewels are worth a lot of money.

 A company’s crown jewels vary from other companies as it depends on the industry and nature of the business.
-So to fully understand what the crown jewels defense strategy is we must be aware of what are crown jewels.
+So to fully understand this strategy is we must be aware of what crown jewels are.

 How Crown Jewel Works?

-Let us have a look at the process of the crown jewels defense.
+Let us have a look at the process of this defense strategy –

 - Company X makes a bid to acquire Company Y.